woojiahao/git-guide/04-collaboration/README.md

 ### Forking

-When you wish to contribute to a project, the first step is to create a remote copy of that repository.
+When you wish to contribute to a project, the first step is to create a remote copy of that repository in GitHub.

 Instead of cloning the repository first, GitHub has a feature known as `forking` where you create a copy of the original repository (owned by someone else) in your own GitHub account.
 This will be a remote copy of the original repository.
 Any changes that you wish to make can be pushed to this remote copy.